-In the asymmetrical threat climate of the 21st century, Counter-Insurgency Operations (COIN) are often conducted from a company level FOB.
-These company and platoon size units need immediate, on-scene intelligence support to deal with an enemy that can recruit, rest, and resupply amongst the population in a predominately urban environment.
+In the asymmetrical threat climate of the 21st century, Counter-Insurgency Operations (COIN) are often conducted from a company level patrol base.
+These company and platoon size units need immediate, timely intelligence support to deal with an enemy that can recruit, rest, and resupply amongst the population in a predominately urban environment.
 This requires an intense collection and analysis effort by even the smallest unit.
-And, because of the noncontiguous nature of Counter-Insurgency Operations, it is unrealistic to expect that higher echelon staffs will consistently be available to support them.
-Therefore, Soldiers in small units must establish and maintain a limited, but effective, capability for themselves.
+Due to the noncontiguous nature of Counter-Insurgency Operations, it is unrealistic to expect that higher echelon staffs will consistently be available to support them.
+Therefore, soldiers in small units must establish and maintain a limited, but effective, capability for themselves.

-We have seen that a CoIST can be formed, developed and successfully employed.
-They can gather information from patrols and other local interactions to synthesize actionable intelligence for the company commander and the BN and BCT Intelligence sections.
+We have seen that a CoIST can be formed, developed and successfully employed at the company level.
+They can gather information from patrols and other local interactions to synthesize actionable intelligence from horizontal and vertical Intelligence sections.

 This approach is not new.
-Soldiers used a version of the COIST in small wars preceding World War II-a fact documented in the 1940 "Small Wars Manual."
+Soldiers used a version of the COIST in small wars preceding World War II-a fact documented in the USMC 1940 "Small Wars Manual."
 Based on action in Haiti, Nicaragua and Costa Rica in the 1930s, it states: As soon as it is established, every detached post or station must organize and develop its own intelligence system.